Tubes - Introduction

 direct consequence of the Heisenberg Uncertainty Principle, and stems

-from the fact that as the pressure increases, the gas molecules undergo
+from the fact that as the pressure increases, the gas molecules or

 more and more collisions, thus reducing the average time for which a

-molecule can remain in a given electronic state.
+molecule or atom can remain in a given electronic state.
 The Heisenberg

 principle implies that as the lifetime of given state decreases, its